LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Analytics/Advanced messaging dashboard.md

 | Transfer From Skill = NONE | n/a | Skill was transferred from the queue and did not have a previous skill assigned. |

 | Transfer To Skill = NONE | n/a | Skill was transferred to the queue.|

+## Agent effectiveness - contents

+### Efficiency

+**Analysis objective:** Show how effectively the brand is managing the balance between Demand (Conversations) and Supply (Labor).

+**Questions answered:**  How are my primary and secondary efficiency KPIs trending over time?

+### Experience

+**Analysis objective:** Demonstrate how program operations impact the consumer Experience.

+**Questions answered:**   How are my Operations impacting consumer experience?

+### Magic Quadrant

+**Analysis objective:** Group and Agent-level visualization of the relationship between Efficiency (CCPLH) and Experience (MCS).

+**Questions answered:**  Where do my current Agents/Groups stand on the curve between MCS and CCPLH?

+### Agent Analysis

+**Analysis objective:** Detailed Agent-level analysis showing how Primary KPIs (CCPLH and MCS) are impacted by other agent behaviors such as response times and availability.

+**Questions answered:**   Who are my top agents in terms of Efficiency andExperience?
+Are those agents engaging in positive behaviors across the Operations spectrum?
+Which agents should I use for coaching opportunities?

+### Weekly Detail

+**Analysis objective:** Use this tab to keep a weekly pulse on overall operations performance and measure the weekly impact of your Group and Agent-level coaching initiatives.

+**Questions answered:**   What is the program impact of recent Operations changes on program KPIs?